NGC 777

 NGC 777 is an elliptical galaxy in the constellation of Triangulum.
 It was discovered by William Herschel on September 12, 1784.
 It has a weak active nucleus of type Seyfert 2 or LINER 2, implying that the central region is obscured.
-It may be an outlying member of galaxy cluster Abell 262.
+When observed in radio waves the galaxy has a bright nucleus from which emerge small two radio jets about 18 kpc across.
+The jets are of Fanaroff–Riley class I. It may be an outlying member of galaxy cluster Abell 262.